About the ACHP

-ACHP is an independent Federal agency established by the National Historic Preservation Act of 1966.
-It has legal responsibility to ensure that historic preservation needs are balanced with Federal project requirements.
+The ACHP is an independent federal agency established by the National Historic Preservation Act of 1966.
+It has legal responsibility to ensure that historic preservation needs are balanced with federal project requirements.
 The mechanism used to achieve this balance is known as the Section 106 review process.
-It applies when two conditions are met: there is a Federal or federally assisted project or other action and that action could affect a historic property.
+It applies when two conditions are met: there is a federal or federally assisted project or other action and that action could affect a historic property.

-The Section 106 review process guarantees that State, tribal, and local governments, private citizens, and organizations will have meaningful involvement in Federal project planning and decision making when the proposed action may affect historic properties in their jurisdiction or area of interest.
-ACHP is mandated to establish procedures for this process, ensure that appropriate standards are consistently applied and followed, provide program oversight, and help resolve disputes that may arise in specific historic preservation situations.
+The Section 106 review process guarantees that state, tribal, and local governments, private citizens, and organizations will have meaningful involvement in federal project planning and decision making when the proposed action may affect historic properties in their jurisdiction or area of interest.
+The ACHP is mandated to establish procedures for this process, ensure that appropriate standards are consistently applied and followed, provide program oversight, and help resolve disputes that may arise in specific historic preservation situations.

 We are committed to providing you with first-class service.
 When you conduct business with us, we will treat you with courtesy and respect.